javi2d/medula/README.md

 # medula
-Suite of tools for high speed programming in Python
+A suite of tools for robust & high speed programming in Python